eliseit/banking-app/README.md

 # Banking App
-Demo project for a a feature in a Banking App
+Demo project for a feature in a Banking App.

 ## Setup